60-Day Calculator

 The page handles month-length changes and leap years automatically, then shows the target date, weekday, business-day estimate, and milestone checkpoints along the way.
 That gives you a clearer view of how a 60-day span lands across the calendar instead of forcing you to count it manually.

-If you need to move a deadline by two months in practical terms, this page gives you the exact date and the working-day context in one place.
+If you need to shift a deadline by about two months in practical terms, this page shows the exact date plus the working-day context around it.

 A fixed 60-day window shows up in contracts, billing, and compliance work, but the count is easy to misread when month lengths or leap years are involved.
 This calculator gives you the exact calendar date and a business-day estimate so you can translate the deadline into something practical.